mongodb-university/atlas_starter_java/README.md

 ## Prerequisites

-To build and run this project, you will need IntelliJ IDEA Community Edition for MacOS, Windows, or Linux.
+1) To build and run this project, you will need IntelliJ IDEA Community Edition for MacOS, Windows, or Linux.
 You can download it [here](https://www.jetbrains.com/idea/).

+2) A working installation of the [Java 8 JDK](https://developers.redhat.com/products/openjdk/download).

+3) A working installation of the [Maven](https://maven.apache.org/) build system.
+(Your IntelliJ installation should include this)

 It is also helpful, but not necessary, to have a working installation of [Git](https://git-scm.com/downloads) version control.

+Some of these tools may come pre-installed in your programming environment.

 ## Getting Started